top of page

 At this time, your toddler will express their feelings loud and clear.

-At 29 months old, your child is becoming more aware of the world around them and they're excited to show you what they can do!
-You’ll notice that they'll start asking questions when they're curious about new words and remembering things you didn’t even realize they were paying attention to.
-This month marks a time where you'll get to watch their personalities grow a little bigger everyday.
+At 29 months old, your child is becoming more aware of the world around them.
+They are excited to show you what they can do!
+You’ll notice that they start asking questions when they're curious about new words.
+They may even remember things you didn’t realize they were paying attention to.
+This month marks a time where you'll get to watch their personalities grow a little bigger every day.

 The milestones this month fall into six areas: Gross Motor, Fine Motor, Cognitive Development, Social-Emotional Growth, Communication, and Sensory Development.
 Together, these skills help your toddler learn to move their bodies, think and ask questions, express themselves, and make sense of their surroundings.